L2NE-dev/webnative/readme.md

 ## How it works

 On desktop, your frontend communicates with a local Node.js backend via IPC.
-On mobile, the same frontend code talks to a remote API or on-device storage. webnative handles the switching — you just write your app.
+On mobile, the same frontend code talks to a remote API or on-device apis. webnative handles the switching — you just write your app.

 ## Targets